ImagoXV/NanoASV/README.md

 ## Alignment
-bwa-mem2 will align previously filtered sequences against SILVA 138.1 Is executed in parrallel (default --num-process = 6 as) In the future, I will add the possibility to use another database than SILVA barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
+bwa-mem2 will align previously filtered sequences against SILVA 138.1 Is executed in parrallel (default --num-process = 6 ) In the future, I will add the possibility to use another database than SILVA barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
 Those files can be found in Resumlts directory.